jsakamoto/Toolbelt.Blazor.I18nText/README.md

 ### Step.2 - Create localized text source files as JSON or CSV

-Add localized text source files for each language in an `i18ntext` folder under your Blazor app project folder.
+Add localized text source files for each language in an `i18ntext` folder under the project folder.

 The localized text source files must be simple key-value only JSON file like a bellow example,